 site-a.example.com, and all nodes in site B are configured to

-site-b.example.com, you can configure them to prefer a master in the local site but fail over to the remote site:
+site-b.example.com, you can configure them to prefer a server in the local site but fail over to the remote site:

 Additional Puppet Servers should only share the burden of compiling and serving catalogs, which is why they're typically referred to as "compilers".
 Any certificate authority functions should be delegated to a single server.